Ready to fight for your right to know? Act Now.

 Vaginal tissue is very sensitive, which means we should be extra careful about what’s coming into contact with it.
 The walls of the vagina are filled with numerous blood vessels and lymphatic vessels, which allows for direct transfer of chemicals in to the circulatory system.
 In fact, there is considerable interest in vaginal drug delivery systems because the vagina is such an effective site to transfer drugs directly into the blood without being metabolized first.

-When it comes to ingredients in tampons and pads this means they can also be rapidly absorbed and circulated through the rest of the body.
-For example, one study found that a vaginally applied dose of estradiol (an estrogen proxy) resulted in systemic estradiol levels in the body 10 to 80 times greater compared to the same dose given orally.
+One study found that a vaginally applied dose of estradiol (an estrogen proxy) resulted in systemic estradiol levels in the body 10 to 80 times greater compared to the same dose given orally.
 So, you should really know what the heck is in the products you use around the vagina.

 The whole truth.

 Right now, some companies tell you a little bit about what’s in their products.
-While tampon and pad manufacturers aren’t required to disclose ingredients, many do include some basic information on their packages about the ingredients -- unless they use synthetic fragrance.
+While tampon and pad manufacturers aren’t required to disclose ingredients, many do include some basic information on their packages about the ingredients — unless they use fragrance.
 A ‘fragrance’ in a product can be made up of 50-200 different ingredients, many for which health data simply doesn’t exist.
 This black box means that you could be exposing your body to fragrance ingredients without even knowing it.

 We can do better.